-When people indulge themselves into having a hobby, they always find it interesting to be witnesses of the evolution of trends related to it.
+When people indulge themselves in having a hobby, they always find it interesting to be witnesses to the evolution of trends related to it.
 But just as it happens to anything in life, trends tend to attract both acceptance and rejection.

 Bike riding is no exception.
 One good example of such a trend is fat tire bikes.
 When they were first launched on the market, some embraced them, even if out of curiosity, while some looked at them as though they were alien life forms.

 As time passed and people understood their utility, fat bikes gained more and more adepts.
-Still, many remain reluctant to the idea, but those who tried riding fat tire bikes understood what the fuss was all about and became fat bike advocates.
-Some even sold their old bikes and kept a fat tire bike for an all-purpose mean of transportation.
+Still, many remain reluctant towards the idea, but those who tried riding fat tire bikes understood what the fuss was all about and became fat bike advocates.
+Some even sold their old bikes and kept a fat tire bike for an all-purpose means of transportation.

-Fat bikes are extremely appealing to cycling addicts that do not allow anything to confine them to indoor activity.
+Fat bikes are extremely appealing to cycling addicts who do not allow anything to confine them to indoor activity.
 Fat tire bikes provide improved grip and traction on the most troublesome terrain.
-Regardless if it’s wet stone, muddy paths or snowy hills, these bikes will take you anywhere.
+Regardless if it is wet stone, muddy paths, or snowy hills, these bikes will take you anywhere.

 Leaving your bike tied to a tree and going the rest of the way on foot to prevent pedaling your way out of a hole is now history.
 Thanks to the extra grip the wide tires provide, no surface will be a match for the wheels.

 Fat tires are designed to decrease the cumulated pressure of the bike and biker by adding an extra contact surface.
 This is why fat tires will make a good impression even when the ground is covered in snow.